PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Send copy of query to ``remote``, keep stats on responses.
   If ``addECS`` is set to true, EDNS Client Subnet information will be added to the query.
-  If ``local`` has provided a value like "192.0.2.53", dnsdist will try binding that address as local address when sending the queries.
+  If ``local`` has provided a value like "192.0.2.53", :program:`dnsdist` will try binding that address as local address when sending the queries.
   Subsequent rules are processed after this action.

   :param string remote: An IP:PORT combination to send the copied queries to